npg70/galbreath-old/sources/kintyre-families.md

 * John Kenneth G-, b 1908, d.
 2006

+    * Is "Whitehouse" a place, or a term?
-Still researching exactly his Kintyre connections
+    * Still researching exactly his Kintyre connections

 ---